 Chief Executive Officer

 Darrell joined the Plano Children’s Theatre Board of Directors in 2010 and served pro bono as Executive Director through 2011, guiding it through financial difficulties.
 He was elected Board President for eight consecutive terms leading the organization to over 600% growth and to evolve into the North Texas Performing Arts.
-Darrell served the dual role as Governing Board President and the chief operating executive overseeing all day-to-day operations since 2015.
+Darrell served the dual role as Governing Board President and the chief operating executive overseeing all day-to-day operations for three years, and left the board in 2018 to assume the full-time role of Chief Executive Officer.

 Darrell is responsible for the creation of the Willow Bend Center of the Arts, convincing Starwood Retail Partners to provide the space on favorable negotiated terms.
 He negotiated and secured bank financing, engaged the construction partner and designed much of the facility, serving full-time for almost two years on a full-time uncompensated basis as pro bono Project Executive.
 He recruited and worked alongside the incredible “Team of Steel” volunteers who generously contributed their time and talent to design and construct the mainstage theatres.